Key takeaways:

 Here are a few simple ways to build an online presence:

-- Create a Facebook business page and share before-and-after photos, client reviews, and discounts on services
+- Create a Facebook business page.
+Share before-and-after photos, client reviews, and discounts on services.

-- Make a simple website (using online website builders like Wix or Squarespace)
+- Make a simple business website using online website builders like Wix or Squarespace.

-- Create tear-away flyers and pin them to community bulletin boards
+- Create tear-away painting flyers and pin them to community bulletin boards.

 I try to get my guys to do a lot of one-to-one networking in the field.